-- 12.4.10.3.2 In determining rank in each group the primary consideration shall be the projected value of the leave proposal to the improvement of University service.
+12.4.10.3.2 In determining rank in each group the primary consideration shall be the projected value of the leave proposal to the improvement of University service.
 In the event that two or more applications are considered to be of equal value, those applications shall be ranked in order of seniority of service within the Association or seniority of service since the applicant last received an assisted leave from the University, whichever is the lesser.
-In the event that two or more applications are considered to have equal seniority, their ranking shall be by a random chance selection procedure. - 12.4.10.4 The University Board shall notify in writing, not later than October 31 all faculty recommended for P.D. leave as to the outcome of their applications.
-If the application has been refused, the reasons for refusal shall be stated. - 12.4.10.5 The Chair of the Committee will forward a copy of the approved application(s) to the President of the Vancouver Island University
+In the event that two or more applications are considered to have equal seniority, their ranking shall be by a random chance selection procedure.

+12.4.10.3.3 Procedures for Section Release